 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface.
 Divide into 24 pieces; shape into balls.
-In a shallow bowl, combine sugar and orange peel; set aside 2 tablespoons.
+In a shallow bowl, combine sugar and orange zest.

-- Dip balls in melted butter; roll in remaining sugar mixture.
+- Dip half the balls in melted butter; roll in sugar mixture.
 Arrange in a greased 10-in. fluted tube pan.
 Sprinkle with 1/4 cup almonds.
+Repeat with remaining balls and almonds.
 Cover and let rise until doubled, about 30 minutes.

-- Sprinkle with reserved sugar mixture and remaining almonds.
-Bake on lowest oven rack at 350° for 38-42 minutes or until golden brown (cover loosely with foil if browning too quickly).
-Cool for 10 minutes before removing from pan to a wire rack.
+- Bake on lowest oven rack at 350° for 38-42 minutes or until golden brown (cover loosely with foil if browning too quickly).
+Cool for 10 minutes before inverting onto a platter.
 Yield: 12 servings.

 Originally published as Orange Pull-Apart Coffee Ring in Country Woman Christmas Annual 2006, p28